ETHZ-RobotX/SuperMegaBot/docs/core-software/update_software.md

 ---
 layout: default
-title: Update Core Software
+title: Updating Core Software
 parent: SMB Core Software
-nav_order: 4
+nav_order: 5
 ---
+# Updating the SMB Core Software
+The repositories containing the SMB Core software will most likely be updated.
+It is recommended to update the sofware from time to time.
+{: .smb-info}

 * Table of contents
 {:toc}

-## Update the SMB Core Software
-The repositories will be occasionally updated.
-It is recommended to check if there are any updates from time to time.
+## Downloading updates
+To download the most recent software, execute the following commands.
 ```bash
 # Do not forget to change <...> parts
 cd <directory_to_ws>/<catkin_ws_name>/src